 For this month’s column, I’ll be sharing some sage advice from someone who knows a thing or two—or a hundred—about documentary distribution: Tim Horsburgh, Director of Communications and Distribution at Kartemquin Films.
 Kartemquin, of course, is the Chicago-based production company behind such recent nonfiction hits as the Film Independent Spirit Award nominated (and Documenary Lab supported) titles Minding the Gap, Abacus: Small Enough to Jail and The Trials of Muhammed Ali.

-Founded in 1966, Kartemquin currently operates as a 501(c)3 nonprofit and is the home of such esteemed nonfiction filmmakers as Steve James (Hoop Dreams, Life Itself), Bill Siegel (The Weather Underground) and Joanna Rudnik (In the Family), among others.
+Founded in 1966, Kartemquin currently operates as a 501(c)3 nonprofit and is the home of such esteemed nonfiction filmmakers as Maria Finitzo (In the Game), Bing Liu (Minding the Gap), and Joanna Rudnick (In the Family).

 Speaking by phone, here’s what Mr. Horsburgh had to say about the whos, hows and whys of nonfiction distribution.
 Enjoy!